Bread for diabetics considers two factors; the overall carb load and the roundedness of our meals. Glycaemic starches are killers.

 Whole grains and legumes are encouraged despite their carbohydrate content; they have so many other proven virtues.
 But do keep portion size small and monitor your blood glucose.

 As a general rule all diabetics should avoid refined carbs, potatoes from cold storage and sugar.
-The damage by the disease to the eyes, kidneys and nervous system is all because of the inflammation that they cause.
+The damage by so-called AGEs to the eyes, kidneys and the blood vessels is all because of the inflammation that they cause.

 So true 100% wholemeal sourdough bread is one of our 10 top anti-inflammatory foods.